Arthur Beetson

 Hall Of Fame | Arthur Beetson

-In 2003 he was inducted into the Australian Rugby League Hall of Fame, and inducted as one of Rugby League's Immortals.
-In 2008, in Rugby League’s Centenary year, Beetson was retrospectively awarded the Clive Churchill Medal, for the best player on the field, for the 1974 Grand Final.
+In 2003 he became Australian rugby league’s seventh ‘Immortal’ and was amongst the initial inductees into the Australian Rugby League Hall of Fame in 2008.
+In Rugby League’s Centenary year of 2008, Beetson was retrospectively awarded the Clive Churchill Medal for Player of the Match in the 1974 Grand Final.

-Beetson was also named in Rugby League’s Team of the Century, QLD’s Team of the Century and the Indigenous Team of the Century that same year.
+Arthur Beetson was also named in the Australian Team of the Century, Queensland’s Team of the Century and the Indigenous Team of the Century.

 Following his tragic passing in December of 2011, the Arthur Beetson Medal was introduced in his honour, awarded to the man of the match for the annual Indigenous All Stars match.